UoS-SCCS/PUPS/README.md

-# pups
+# Practice Using Passwords
-Practice Using Passwords
+This is a website for the Practice Using Passwords